Beatrice Mancini

-Beatrice Mancini (7 December 1917 – 1 March 1987) was an Italian actress.
+Beatrice Mancini (born Bice Mancinotti; 7 December 1917 – 1 March 1987) was an Italian actress.
 She starred in the 1941 film Blood Wedding.

-Born Bice Mancinotti in Rome, Mancini studied at the Accademia Nazionale d'Arte Drammatica and made her film debut in 1935 in La capanna dell'amore, credited as Milva Vejo.
+Born Bice Mancinotti in Rome, Italy, Mancini studied at the Accademia Nazionale di Arte Drammatica Silvio D'Amico and made her film debut in 1935 in La capanna dell'amore, credited as Milva Vejo.
 She was often cast in roles of hapless, sensible and good-heart girls.